 Yep, you heard right.
 Actual plants, in the house.

 I know that may not sound radical to most of you, but if I’m completely honest, until recently I’d never been much of a plant person.
 It’s not that I don’t like them it’s more that they never seemed to like me.
-Luckily my plant care skills have improved over the last few years, which is why we finally felt that it was time to take the plunge and introduce plants into our home for the first time – ever!
+Luckily my plant care skills have improved over the last few years, which is why we finally felt that it was time to take the plunge and introduce plants into our home for the first time – ever by building this DIY Hanging Garden!
 And we love them!